 The friselle, or frise, is a rusk bread that comes from Puglia, ideal for farmers out in the field or the fisherman headed out to sea.
 The rusks are double-baked, meaning they have a long shelf-life, and are usually soaked in saltwater before being served – often with fresh tomatoes as frisella Salentina.

 17. Brioche col Tuppo

-This Italian version of brioche hails from Sicily, and is characterized by its tuppo – a round top bun which should be removed and eaten first.
-Made with honey, butter, and often enriched with orange or lemon rind, saffron or apples.
+This Italian version of brioche hails from Sicily and is characterized by its tuppo – a round top bun that should be removed and eaten first.
+Made with honey, and butter, and often enriched with orange or lemon rind, saffron, or apples.
 This bread is supposed to be sweet and is served with granita or gelato!

 Another bread linked to the Romans, ciriola is a traditional bread that is crusty on the outside and soft inside.
 Its name refers to the shape of the bread, as ciriola means candle in Italian, as the rolls are shaped like flames.
 Perfect for panino when fresh, it’s also great to make crostini with the next day.

 Found through Bologna and the Emilia-Romagna regions, crescentina are crunchy little pockets of fried dough, served hot.
 The puffed bread is served with soft cheese, and cold cuts of meat or sweet versions are served with jam and chocolate spread.